Evikk/climetrics/README.md

 - **Node.js:** Version 20.x or higher recommended (due to frontend dependencies).
 Using `nvm` (Node Version Manager) is suggested.
 - **npm:** Should be installed with Node.js.
-- **MongoDB URI:** Connection string for your MongoDB database (local or cloud-hosted like MongoDB Atlas).
 - **Tomorrow.io API Key:** Obtain an API key from [Tomorrow.io](https://app.tomorrow.io/signup).
-- **Twilio Account:** Obtain an Account SID, Auth Token, and a Twilio phone number from [Twilio](https://www.twilio.com/try-twilio).

 ## Setup Instructions